merkle-open/SitecoreBlog/docs/_posts/2025-11-28-xm-cloud-scheduled-publishing.md

 ```

 This script goes through a list of items, that we can configure and their child items and compares the field __Vaild from to the current date and time.
-If the field value is greater than the current datetime (i.e. the item is scheduled for a future time) we create a new item item based on our previously created item an put it into a folder, that serves as our publishign queue.
+If the field value is greater than the current datetime (i.e. the item is scheduled for a future time) we create a new item based on our previously created item an put it into a folder, that serves as our publishing queue.

 Via a scheduled task, we configure this script to run once every 24 hours.
-So the publishing queue is filled once a day.
+So, the publishing queue is filled once a day.

 ![Configuration of a scheduled task in Sitecore to run the 'Schedule item publications' script once every 24 hours](../files/2025/11/12/task-schedule-future-publishing.png)

-### Running scheduled publshes
+### Running scheduled publishes

-The second script we build will go through the publishing queue and publish items, as soon as their target date is reached.
+The second script we build will go through the publishing queue and publish items as soon as their target date is reached.
 Items, that get published also have their Status set from 'Pending' to 'Published' so they are only considered once for publishing and when the queue is refilled the next time, it will not reappear, because the date lies in the past then.

 ```powershell
 $scheduleFolderPath = '/sitecore/system/settings/Feature/Scheduled Publishing/Publishing schedules/'